tmcgee123/karma-spec-reporter/README.md

 ## Usage

-To use in your own nodejs project, just execute
+To use in your own Node.js project, just execute
 ```
 npm install karma-spec-reporter --save-dev
 ```